scottrice/Ice/README.md

 ##TODO

-- Find list of users for a system, possibly let users choose the 'current' user **Right now, I am avoiding this by just adding the ROMs to every use on the system
 - Watch specified folder for updates
   **Until I can identify how Steam deals with shortcuts being editing while it is open, I am going to make ice a "run to update" script
-- Create folders to watch if they don't exist
-- Create a list of ROMs based on the files in those folders (a ROM should have a name, a path, and a console)
-- Get the list of shortcuts the user currently has in their shortcuts.vdf file
 - Figure out any issues with referencing files that I include in my package.
   This will require additional time with setup.py, as it is still kind of magical to me.